ParsianRoboticLab/Simurosot-Middle/README.md

 Before start please make sure that you have the main simulator and also installed it correctly in `C:/Strategy`

-### Initial Setup

-Some projects require initial configuration (e.g. access tokens or keys, `npm i`).
-This is the section where you would document those requirements.

-## Features

-What's all the bells and whistles this project can perform?
-* What's the main functionality
-* You can also do another thing
-* If you get really randy, you can even do this

 ## Contributing

 When you publish something open source, one of the greatest motivations is that